Quijote duo in New Orleans - Margaret Place Hotel

 IMPROVISATION by us, here and now

-This is a very special occasion for us.
-Performing in New Orleans for the first time is an overwhelming experience filled with excitement, exuberant joy, provocation and incredibly stimulating.
-We want to pay tribute to you for being here and to this occasion by pour ourselves through our instruments in a complete improvisation.
+This is a very special occasion for us as we are performing at Studio Saint Phillip for the first time.
+We want to pay tribute to you for being here and take the here and now of tonight to pour ourselves out through our instruments in a complete improvisation.

 LIMESTONE AND FELT by Caroline Shaw